 Starting with one camel, the participants sprint down a sandy track at full speed and then launch themselves into the air and over the back of the camel by using a small mound of dried clay and foliage for leverage.
 As the participants clear one camel, another camel is added to the line horizontal to the first, and the most professional of Camel Jumpers can clear up to 6 camels in one clean jump.

 If at any time contact is made with the camel during the jump, the participant is immediately disqualified, and the turn termed illegal.
 The player who manages to clear the most camels is declared the winner.
 Believe it or not, this is popular in some regions.
-Almost as popular as the online horse betting Australia has to offer.
+Almost as popular as the Australian horse racing betting and wagering has to offer.

 History of Camel Jumping